MFlowCode/MFC/docs/documentation/case.md

 | `t_step_stop`            | Integer | Simulation stopping time step |
 | `t_step_save`            | Integer | Frequency to output data |

-The parameters define the boundaries of the spatial and temporal domains, and their discritization that are used in simulation.
+The parameters define the boundaries of the spatial and temporal domains, and their discretization that are used in simulation.

 - `[x,y,z]_domain%[beg,end]` define the spatial domain in $x$, $y$, and $z$ Cartesian coordinates:

 $$ x \in \left[ x \\_ domain \\% beg, x \\_ domain \\% end \right], y \in \left[ y \\_ domain \\% beg, y \\_ domain \\% end \right], z \in \left[ z \\_ domain \\% beg, z \\_ domain \\% end \right] $$

-- $m$, $n$, and $p$ define the number of finite volume cells that uniformly discritize the domain along the $x$, $y$, and $z$ axes, respectively.
+- $m$, $n$, and $p$ define the number of finite volume cells that uniformly discretize the domain along the $x$, $y$, and $z$ axes, respectively.
 Note that the actual number of cells in each coordinate axis is given as $[m,n,p]+1$.
 For example, $m=n=p=499$ discretizes the domain into $500^3$ cells.
 When the simulation is 2D/axi-symmetric or 1D, it requires that $p=0$ or $p=n=0$, respectively.